 - The Schoolhouse of Wonder office is currently located at 2634 Durham-Chapel Hill Boulevard, Suite 220,Durham, NC 27707.

-The work of the Orange County Camp Lead is typically performed at Brumley Forest Nature Preserve, 3223 New Hope Church Road, Chapel Hill, NC 27514.
+- The work of the Orange County Summer Camp Lead Counselor is typically performed at Brumley Forest Nature Preserve, 3223 New Hope Church Road, Chapel Hill, NC 27514.

 Travel to off-site locations is occasionally required.

 Regular hours typically fall between 7:30a – 6p Monday through Friday during Summer Camp from June through August.
 Hours are dependent on organizational needs, and typically total between 40 and 50 hours per week.
 Occasional weekends and/or evenings may be required.

-- A cover letter that explains your interest in working as a Lead Camp Counselor at Schoolhouse of Wonder
+- A cover letter that explains your interest in working as a Lead Summer Camp Counselor at Schoolhouse of Wonder (maximum one page)

 - Your resume (maximum one page)

 Current certification in CPR and First Aid and successful background check required before work can begin.
 Schoolhouse will pursue both indicated and non-indicated references

-This is an “at will” position that reports directly to the Regional Program Manager (Durham) or the Orange County Site Manager (Orange).
+This is an “at will” seasonal, non-exempt, hourly position that reports directly to the Program Coordinator (Durham), the Wake County Site Manager (Wake), or the Orange County Site Manager (Orange).

-Qualified women, minorities, and bilingual candidates (English/Spanish speakers) are encouraged to apply.
+Qualified women, minorities, and bilingual candidates (English/Spanish) are encouraged to apply.
 Schoolhouse of Wonder is an Equal Opportunity Employer and does not discriminate on the basis of race, color, religion, age, sex, disability, national or ethnic origin, or sexual orientation.